ublue-os/ucore/README.md

 ## Tips and Tricks

+### CoreOS and ostree Docs

+It's a good idea to become familar with the [Fedora CoreOS Documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/) as well as the [CoreOS rpm-ostree docs](https://coreos.github.io/rpm-ostree/).
+Note especially, this image is only possible due to [ostree native containers](https://coreos.github.io/rpm-ostree/container/).

 ### Immutability and Podman

-These images are immutable and you probably shouldn't install packages like in a mutable "normal" distribution.
+A CoreOS root filesystem system is immutable at runtime, and it is not recommended to install packages like in a mutable "normal" distribution.

-Fedora CoreOS expects the user to run services using [podman](https://podman.io). `moby-engine`, the free Docker implementation, is installed for those who desire docker instead of podman.
+Fedora CoreOS expects the user to run services using [podman](https://podman.io). `moby-engine`, the free Docker implementation, is also installed for those who desire docker instead of podman.

 ### Default Services